-Proxmox Virtual Environment (VE) version 8.2 has been released a few days ago.
-If you're currently using Proxmox 7.4 and considering an upgrade, this post will guide you through the steps to upgrade to Proxmox 8.2 from Proxmox 7.
+Proxmox Virtual Environment (VE) version 8.2 was released on April 24, 2024.
+If you are currently using Proxmox 7.4, note that it will reach end-of-life (EOL) on July 31, 2024.
+It is time to upgrade your Proxmox server.
+This detailed post will guide you through the steps to upgrade to Proxmox 8.2 from Proxmox 7.

 This guide will explain the Proxmox upgrade process step-by-step, covering essential tasks like backing up your data and updating system repositories.